osinkolu/Agrobot/README.md

 # Update (April 2022): Chicken detection model added.

-TWe updated the model zoo with a model to detect and count the number of chickens.
+We updated the model zoo with a model to detect and count the number of chickens.

 #### Deployed app on streamlit share is [here](https://share.streamlit.io/osinkolu/agrobot/main/web_app.py).